arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### PLC IDE Project Configuration & Licenses Management

-It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) to familiarize with the Arduino PLC IDE environment.
+In any robust development environment, understanding the intricacies of project configuration and the nuances of license management is essential.
+The Arduino PLC IDE provides a unique blend of features tailored for industrial automation, but to utilize them effectively, a solid foundation is indispensable.

+We highly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) before delving into the present tutorial.

 #### Opta™ Basic Configuration

 To configure the Modbus TCP communication, we need to know the IP address of each Opta™.
 If you attach Opta™ to your computer using the RJ-45 cable and the Ethernet switch and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for Opta™.
 You will need to scan for the address and use that IP address as the device address of Opta™.

 Opta™ can also be configured manually with a specific IP address.
 This method is viable to assign devices with specific addresses to operate under certain policies if required.
 To do this, you need to define the IP setting by effectuating the sketch found within the `Resources` tab of the PLC IDE.
-The following image shows what the configuration could look like.
+The following image shows what the configuration could look like inside the sketch.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)